risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 ### Syntax

-Syntax for creating a shared CDC source.
+Before creating a table, you need to first create a source to the upstream MySQL database using the following syntax.
+This source can be shared by multiple tables from the same MySQL database.

 ```sql
 CREATE SOURCE [ IF NOT EXISTS ] source_name WITH (